EvanJayChou/eeg_artifact_detection/README.md

-# Artifact Detection in EEG Data
+# Artifact Removal and Denoising in EEG Data

 ## Models Used